mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 ### Assume no control of the business post-close

+But a buyer who says they're going to gut the business is more likely to gut the business than one who says they plan to keep things going.

 ### Avoid buyers who want a long transition period

 One or two weeks of free work.
 After that, the buyer should be paying.
 If they push for a long transition period, it suggests they expect a lot of handholding and aren't capable of running a business themselves.